REMEMBER: THE OBJECTIVE OF WRITING A CITATION IS TO BE ABLE TO LOCATE IT AGAIN EASILY!

 For any Online Handbook:

 Name of Handbook.
 Edition.
-Publisher: Place, Year; search term, page and/or entry number.
+Publisher: Place, Year; search term, url.
+(Accessed date).

 For a Hardcopy handbook